 In general, the codependent personality lacks self-identity and therefore focuses on others, sacrificing themselves to meet their every need.
 In the context of addiction, the codependent spouse, parent, or child may focus all of their time and energy on “fixing” the addict while ignoring their own psychological needs.

 A recent study with people demonstrating codependent behavior found that these individuals did not have a clear sense of self.
-They felt a need to change themselves to fit in with others, and they tended to be passive within their close relationships.
+They felt the need to change themselves to fit in with others, and they tended to be passive within their close relationships.

 Some individuals in the study reported feeling as if they were trapped in their relationships, and they could not differentiate themselves from their partners.